kCore-framework/docs/[1]kCore/PlayerObject.md

 ### UpdateMoney

 This function sets the players money to the passed amount.
 Should not be used anymore, as it includes no checks whatsoever.
 Refer to the [Economy Documentation](./Economy.md).
-Triggers a [save](#save).
-Does not return anything.
+Returns true or false for success or failed.
 <br>
 Exports listed in the Economy documentation.